ac3915/brightwheel_takehome/README.md

 - timestamps are in EST
 - fix location, join to state code CSV
 - assumed timestamps are coming in as timestamps and not string
+- probably join by phone number if not ID but not ideal because phone number can change

 ## writeup
 Work that needs to be done